LearnYouSomeComputer/Tools-For-Programming/13-Graphical-User-Interfaces-with-Qt.md

 - Other widgets
 - You can even emit your own signals!

-All of that is dandy, but what's the point if no one is listening to you, what's the point?
+All of that is dandy, but if no one is listening to you, what's the point?

 #### What's is a slot?